devmad119/laravel-vue-spa-boilerplate/README.md

 If you come across any issues please report them [here](https://github.com/viitoradmin/laravel-vue-spa-boilerplate/issues).

 ## Contributing
 Feel free to create any pull requests for the project.
-For propsing any new changes or features you want to add to the project, you can send us an email at vishal@viitorcloud.com or ruchit.patel@viitorcloud.com
+For proposing any new changes or features you want to add to the project, you can send us an email at vishal@viitorcloud.com or ruchit.patel@viitorcloud.com

 ## License